u8sand/Baka-MPlayer/README.md

 	./configure CONFIG+=embed_translations

-For more configuration options see the `configure.sh` source file or read the manual.
+For more configuration options see the `configure` source file or read the manual.

 You can check out which languages we currently support by checking out `Baka-MPlayer/src/translations/`.